jeremywrnr/life-of-the-party/README.md

 Life of the Party
 =================

 Control the SaikoLED using the Kinect.
+This was a project for CSC 212, Human Computer Interaction, at the University of Rochester in the fall of 2014.

 Connect to the SaikoLED network: